PaddlePaddle/docs/docs/design/phi/design_en.md

 ### 2.1 Naming and Location

 The PHI code directory is inside the paddle directory, which is at the same level as fluid, rather than inside the fluid directory.
-Phi is a basic component that is called by various upper-level runtimes such as fluid, lite, and infrt, and it will be used later as a separately compiled dynamic library, therefore PHI is not suitable as the submodule of fluid.
+Phi is a basic component that is called by various upper-layer runtimes such as fluid, lite, and infrt, and it will be used later as a separately compiled dynamic library, therefore PHI is not suitable as the submodule of fluid.

 ### 2.2 Directory Structure